rdurgade/golang-template/README.md

 [![Build Status](https://travis-ci.org/gin-gonic/gin.svg)](https://travis-ci.com/opsinfra/go-rest-project-template)

-This is a sample REST API service created using go, gin and swag.
+This is a simple REST API service created using go, gin and swag.
 The Makefile has many useful targets to quickly run/build this project.
 Goal is to create a reusable code template for golang based REST API projects.